-- As a member of 1% for the Planet, we donate 1% of our sales to essential environmental organizations: The Conservation Fund, Conservation International, and Earthworks.
+- As a member of 1% for the Planet, we donate 1% of our sales to essential environmental organizations: The Conservation Fund, Onondaga Earth Corps, and Earthworks.
 If you decide to print your custom letterpress invitations with us, you can also donate the cost of your samples to one of these important environmental organizations.

 - We have partnered with American Forests (the country’s oldest citizens’ non-profit organization) to help slow global warming through the planting of trees—and we match our customer’s tree donations.

-- 100% of sales from our wedding trendsetters’ sample packs is donated to the Conservation Fund, Conservation International, Earthworks, or American Forests.
+- 100% of sales from our wedding trendsetters’ sample packs is donated to the Conservation Fund, Onondaga Earth Corps, Earthworks, or American Forests.

 - We’re also a member of Co-op America Green Business Network, an organization of truly green businesses.

 - And of course we do more than simply donate money to worth environmental causes.
 Here at Bella Figura, we practice environmental printing techniques; we believe in eco letterpress; and we embrace progressive green business practices (read more about our green print shop)

 More about the environmental organizations we support.